content-optimizer-gmbh/mautic-doi-plugin/README.md

 ## Known Issues

-- The audit log is only accessible via the database at the moment
+- The audit log is only accessible via the database at the moment.

 ## FAQ